apeterson91/website/content/post/causal_inference_two/index.md

 However, nothing in life comes easy and IVs come with their own unique set of assumptions, the first set of which are appropriately named "the three instrumental conditions".
 Before we explore these and more in greater detail, let's return to a generic set-up in which we're interested in identifying some causal relationship.

-In the figure below, variable $Y$ is the causal outcome of $X$ and $U$. $X$ is also causally determined by variable $z$ which is independent of any of the other variables.
+In the figure below, variable $Y$ is the causal outcome of $X$ and $U$. $X$ is also causally determined by variable $Z$ which is independent of any of the other variables.
 If we're interested in identifying the causal effect of $X$ on $Y$ then we need to find some way to control for $U$ to ensure *exchangeability*.
 However, if we're unable to measure $U$, then there is still hope for us via the use of IVs!

 {{< figure library="true" src="BEFIV_one.png" title="" lightbox="true" >}}

-In our above example $Z$ could be used as an IV because it satisfies the three instrumental conditions, which are as follows:
+In our above example $Z$ could be used as an IV if it satisfies the three instrumental conditions, which are as follows:
 1. $Z$ is associated with $X$.
 2. $Z$ is not associated with $Y$ except through $X$.
 3. $Z$ and $Y$ do not share causes.

 The IV can be thought of as (amongst other things) a kind of upstream or proxy variable that measures what we're really interested in but can't feasibly measure.
-For example, define $Z$ the distance between subjects and the nearest fast food restaurant (FFR),
+For example, define $Z$ as the distance between individuals living in a city and the nearest fast food restaurant (FFR) to them.
-$X$ as excess junk food consumption, $Y$ as body mass index (BMI) and $U$ a (hypothetical) genetic factor that is linked to both excess junk food consumption as well as excess fast storage.
+Similarly, define $X$ as excess junk food consumption, $Y$ as body mass index (BMI) and $U$ a (hypothetical) genetic factor that is linked to both excess junk food consumption as well as excess fat storage.
 In this case our diagram could be relabeled and we can now consider whether FFR distance satisfies the instrumental conditions.